Queen Elizabeth 2: Superstructure

-The original narrow funnel was rebuilt larger during her 1986 refurbishment in Bremerhaven, using steel panels from the original, when the ship was converted from steam to diesel power.
+The original narrow funnel was rebuilt and widened during the 1986 re-engining in Bremerhaven, when the ship was converted from steam to diesel power to allow the new piping for the exhausts for the diesel engines.

 Large quantities of weight-saving aluminium were used in the framing and cladding of QE2s superstructure in place of steel.
-Reducing the draft of the ship lowered fuel consumption, but invited electrochemical corrosion where dissimilar metals are joined together, prevented by using a jointing compound.
+Reducing the draft of the ship lowered fuel consumption, but invited electrochemical corrosion where dissimilar metals are joined, prevented by using a jointing compound.
 The low melting point of aluminium caused concern when QE2 was serving as a troopship during the Falklands War, with some fearing that if the ship were struck by a missile her upper decks would collapse quickly due to fire.

 In 1972, the first penthouse suites were added in an aluminium structure on Signal Deck and Sports Deck (now "Sun Deck"), behind the ship's bridge, and in 1977 this structure was expanded to include more suites with balconies, making QE2 one of the first ships to offer private terraces to passengers since Normandie in the 1930s.
-Her balcony accommodation was expanded for the final time when her funnel was widened during the 1986/87 overhaul.
+Her balcony accommodation was expanded for the final time during the 1986/87 re-engining.

 QE2s final structural changes included the reworking of the aft decks during the 1994 refit, following the removal of the magrodome, and the addition of an undercover area on Sun Deck during the 2005 refit outfitted as the Funnel Bar.